abpframework/abp/docs/en/tutorials/microservice/part-02.md

 ![sql-server-management-studio-databases](images/sql-server-management-studio-databases.png)

 The Catalog service's database has only three initial table.
 The first one is for Entity Framework Core's migration system, and the others are for ABP's [distributed event bus](../../solution-templates/microservice/distributed-events.md) to properly apply transactional events using the outbox and inbox patterns.
+You don't need to care about these tables since they are created and managed by Entity Framework Core and ABP.

 ## Summary